LuisClaudi0/CorretorasList/README.md

 # Corretoras List

-This project wascreated using React
+This project was created using React

-## Available Scripts
+## Guide

-To run this project, you can run firstly:
+To run this project, you need to download the project .zip

+extract the zip file to a normal folder (right click > extract all files)

+Open your computer's terminal, and go to where the folder is downloaded.

+Then, run:

 ### `npm install`

 To install all the project dependencies and then run:
 ### `npm start`

-Runs the app in the development mode.\
+to run the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the project in your browser.